Do you want an easy way to move from Shopify to WooCommerce? Want to make sure your online store and its contents stay intact while you move?

 After you’ve imported your site, you’ll probably see that your site looks different.
 This is because the WordPress default theme is enabled.

 You can also recreate the style of your Shopify store on your own.
 However, this can be a difficult task.
 Instead, there are plenty of drag and drop website builders you can use to customize your site.
-Check out SeedProd that comes with built-in coming soon and maintenance mode, premade website themes, and an builder that’s incredibly easy to use.
+Check out SeedProd which comes with built-in coming soon and maintenance mode, premade website themes, and a builder that’s incredibly easy to use.

 Next, you’ll also want to reconfigure your Wooommerce setting.
 Inside your WooCommerce dashboard, you can set up these options: